When transitioning to a general data protection regulations (GDPR) help desk, you should look for software that:

 Permission groups can be set up to limit access to certain features and datasets.
 This way, you can ensure that only end-users (with admin permission) can access certain reports that your day-to-day help desk staff cannot.
 For example, you can use a permission group to limit access to the features that delete, edit, or export personal data.
 This way, only your GDPR team is using GDPR tools.

 These tools allow your agents to be GDPR ready.
-However, using a cloud-based help desk to process the personal data of EU residents outside of the EU can expose you to a breach of data protection law.
+And, since HelpSpot has data centers in Germany to process the personal data of EU residents, you can use our cloud-based help desk without breaching data protection laws.

-The good news?
-Our GDPR tools are all available on our self-hosted help desk, along with the customer support features we discuss next.
+That said, our GDPR tools are also available on our self-hosted help desk, along with the customer support features we discuss next.

 HelpSpot stores requests from all your mailboxes and linked channels in an accessible, shared inbox.